ourlifeloop/marketing/src/cms/training-faqs/how-do-i-add-an-about-section-for-a-resident.md

 ---
-question: ' How do I Add an "About" Section for a Resident? '
+question: ' How do I add an "about" section for a resident? '
 answer: >-
   -On the left-hand side, within the blue panel, click on the “residents” button.